 Equally important is the ability to analyze programs for correctness and using big-"O" notation to understand their runtimes.
 This will help us evaluate the trade-offs in different choices of algorithms and data structures.

-The formal pre-requisite for this course is Pomona CS 52.
-We also assume that all students enrolled are comfortable writing small to medium-sized programs (around 500 lines of code with several interacting classes) in Java.
+The formal pre-requisite for this course is Pomona CS 52 or 54.
+We also assume that all students enrolled are comfortable writing small to medium-sized programs (around 500 lines of code with several interacting classes) in either Java, Python, or Grace.
 The knowledge assumed is generally equivalent to that of CSCI 051 as offered at either Pomona or CMC or the Computer Science advanced placement exam.
 Be aware that neither CS 5 at HMC or CS 30 at Pomona satisfy the prerequisites for this course.
-In particular, neither teaches the Java skills required for this course.
 If you have any doubts as to whether your programming experience is sufficient for this course, please see us as soon as possible.

 By the end of this course, you should have a good understanding of object-oriented design, coding and debugging of programs in Java, and have a good understanding of how one might analyze programs for correctness and efficiency.
 In particular, you will understand the trade-offs involved in selections of different data structures and algorithms to solve computational problems.